US Nuclear Fuel Cycle

 While repository development has been derailed, storage space at some operating nuclear reactors has run out and at most of the 65 nuclear sites pool storage is being supplemented with dry cask storage.
 Of the total inventory of 72,000 tonnes of used fuel at 74 reactor sites in 34 states l, about one-quarter was in dry cask storage at the end of 2013.
 The total increases by 2000 to 2400 tonnes each year.
 By 2017, it is anticipated that practically all nuclear power plant sites will need dry storage.
 In July 2015, 23,000 tonnes of used fuel was in dry storage at 67 sites, using 2159 dry storage casks.
 By 2020 the inventory of used fuel awaiting disposal is expected to be 88,000 tonnes, 31,000 tonnes of this in 3250 dry storage casks.

 A number of utilities have sued the federal government for not meeting its obligation under the 1982 Nuclear Waste Policy Act to begin taking waste by 1998 and have been awarded damages by the courtsm.
 To the end of 2013, 33 utility lawsuits had been settled for $2.7 billion, and 26 final judgments had awarded $0.99 billion to utilities.
-Future government liability for breach of contract is estimated by DOE to be $21.4 billion, assuming DOE starts to perform in 2021, taking the total to $25 billion.
+DOE reported that a total of $5.3 billion had been paid to 30 September 2015.
+Government liability for breach of contract is estimated by DOE to be $23.7 billion, assuming DOE starts to perform in 2021, taking the total to $26 billion.

 By mid-2013, utilities had contributed over $28 billion into the Nuclear Waste Fund (NWF), which attracts interest at about $1 billion per year.
 From it there have been some $7 billion as funding disbursements for the Yucca Mountain program, leaving about $28 billion as at mid 2013.n.
 The fund received over $750 million in fees each year.
 In November 2013 a federal appeals court unanimously ruled that the DOE should cease collecting the fees from utilities.
 "Because the Secretary [of Energy] is apparently unable to conduct a legally adequate fee assessment, the Secretary is ordered to submit to Congress a proposal to change the fee to zero until such a time as either the Secretary chooses to comply with the [Nuclear Waste Policy] Act as it is currently written, or until Congress enacts an alternative waste management plan."
 The Nuclear Energy Institute said that "the court's decision should prompt Congress to reform the government's nuclear waste disposal program.
 We strongly encourage Congress to establish a new waste management entity, and endow it with the powers and funding necessary to achieve the goals originally established in the Nuclear Waste Policy Act" of 1982.
 DOE stopped collecting the waste fees in May 2014.